 • Display our school values and encourage all visitors to take account of them in their time in the school.

-• Encourage parents to support the programme at home by promoting the ‘value of the month’ to parents in newsletters and parent meetings.
+• Encourage parents to support the programme at home by promoting the focus value to parents in newsletters and parent meetings.

-• The Values Education Programme consists of two sets of 11 values over a two year rolling programme
+• The Values Education Programme consists of two sets of 7 core values and their associated values.

-• Each month a new value is introduced through an explicit values lesson in each class, with the work generated leading to a classroom display to support children’s understanding of the value
+• Each half term (two in Autumn 1) a new value is introduced through an explicit values lesson in each class, with the work generated leading to a classroom display to support children’s understanding of the value

 • Further understanding of the value in the context of the school and the wider community is developed through assemblies and through the value being promoted by all staff in every aspect of school life

 • Assembly themes will be predominantly values based with religious festivals observed and a balance of different religions promoted in teaching our values

 • ‘Thinking Time’ and ‘Silent Reflection’ will be used in addition to prayer in encouraging children to reflect upon values during assemblies and in classrooms